The Birth of a Coffee Legend and the Geisha Revolution

 Perfection as a Standard, Not a Choice

 At Julith Coffee, transparency is at the core of everything we do.
-At Hacienda La Esmeralda, this transparency reaches the level of an art form.
-Every cherry is harvested using selective picking, where only the “blood-red,” perfectly ripe fruits are chosen.
+At Hacienda La Esmeralda, this commitment is reflected in their meticulous approach to cultivation and processing.
+Every cherry is hand-harvested through selective picking, ensuring only fully ripe fruit is chosen for their premium lots.

 Esmeralda Auction: The rarest expression of Hacienda La Esmeralda—Grand Reserve Geisha microlots released once a year and sold exclusively through the Esmeralda Special Auction, showcasing the very top of their production.